PatriciaBalboaKIT/Understanding-Disclosure-Riskin-Differential-Privacy/README.md

 ```

 ### Data Preprocessing
-The scripts in `Lapalce` do not require additional preprocessing.
+The scripts in `Laplace` do not require additional preprocessing.

 ### Run Experiments
 Activate the corresponding environment